bradsharp/Luna/README.md

 ```

 ### Scope
 This module offers classes a private and public scope.
 Private variables can only be indexed from within the definition while public variables can be indexed outside of the definition.

-When a function in the class is called a wrapper object is passed to the function as the first parameter.
-This wrapper allows you to set variables regardless of whether they are defined or not.
+Unlike the public scope, the private scope will not error when you attempt to set or get an index.

 ```lua
 local ceres = planet()
 print(ceres.PrivateVariable)